Olamide Shodipo: Queens Park Rangers

 On 11 July 2021, he signed for League One club Sheffield Wednesday on a season-long loan deal.
-On arriving at the club, Shodipo said that "the fans are immense and I’m looking forward to working with Darren Moore.
+On arriving at the club, Shodipo said that "the fans are immense and I'm looking forward to working with Darren Moore.
 I want to come and help the team as much as possible and aim for promotion".
-He would make his competitive debut for the "Owls" on 1 August, in an EFL Cup tie with Huddersfield Town at Hillsborough, however an injury would see him replaced in the first half.
+He would make his competitive debut for the "Owls" on 1 August, in an EFL Cup tie with Huddersfield Town at Hillsborough, however, an injury would see him replaced in the first half.
 He would make his return from his injury against Huddersfield Town, coming off the bench on 11 September 2021, against Plymouth Argyle.
 He would score his first goal for the "Owls" in a 2–2 home draw with Wycombe Wanderers on 27 November.
-However he picked up a long-term injury, reported to be hamstring related, the following month.
+However, he picked up a long-term injury, reported to be hamstring related, the following month.
 Moore did not include Shodipo in the EFL squad list in January, though said that he could be re-added before the 24 March deadline.
 Shodipo did make two final substitute appearances in April to take his final total at Sheffield Wednesday to 21 appearances, including only seven league starts.
-With his contract at QPR expiring in summer 2022, he was reported to be in contract negotiations at Loftus Road.
+With his contract at QPR expiring in summer 2022, he was reportedly in contract negotiations at Loftus Road.

+He had made eleven Championship appearances for QPR in the first half of the 2022–23 campaign before new manager Neil Critchley decided he was not in his first-team plans.
+Shodipo was released by Queens Park Rangers at the end of the season.
+He went on trial at Reading in July 2023.

+Lincoln City

 On 14 January 2023, Shodipo joined League One side Lincoln City on loan for the remainder of the 2022–23 season, making his debut the same day against Milton Keynes Dons.
-He had made eleven Championship appearances for QPR in the first half of the campaign, before new manager Neil Critchley decided he was not in his first-team plans.
+He scored two goals in twenty games for Lincoln.

+On 6 October 2023, Shodipo signed a short-term contract with Lincoln to run until early January, with director of football Jez George citing "significant injuries to Ben House and Tyler Walker".
+He made his permanent debut coming off the bench against Peterborough United the next day.
+On 5 January 2024, it was confirmed his short team deal had come to an end.

+Feirense

+On 30 January 2024, Shodipo joined Liga Portugal 2 club Feirense.
+He scored two goals in 13 games in the second half of the 2023–24 season.
+He played 16 times in the 2024–25 campaign before being released.

 International career

-Also eligible to play for Nigeria, Shodipo made his debut for the Republic of Ireland under-19 team in October 2015, and made his debut for the under-21 team in September 2016.
+Also eligible to play for Nigeria, Shodipo made his debut for the Republic of Ireland under-19 team in October 2015 and made his debut for the under-21 team in September 2016.

 Style of play

-Speaking in January 2017, Ian Holloway praised Shodipo's dribbling and crossing skills though said he had work to do to improve his defensive game.
+Speaking in January 2017, Ian Holloway praised Shodipo's dribbling and crossing skills, though he said he had work to do to improve his defensive game.